- 10 Feb

 According to the article, the typical time to receive payment, following delivery of goods or completion of services is now 45 days - a long time when you may have to pay for staff, raw materials and expenses way in advance of delivery.

-However, in 2019, some 39% of invoices were paid late, albeit a slight improvement on 2018 when 43% were paid late.
+However, in 2019, some 39% of invoices were paid late, albeit a slight improvement from 2018 when 43% were paid late.
 That is still a very significant proportion.

 If this issue is affecting your business there are steps that you can take to improve your situation.
 The first is to establish an effective credit control process.
 There are also other quicker solutions that might help.